Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells. The drugs circulate throughout the body in the bloodstream.

 You usually have a combination of chemotherapy drugs such as paclitaxel and doxorubicin.

-This might suggest that the cancer has started in your head or neck.
-Your doctor will usually refer you to the head and neck specialist team for treatment.
+This might suggest that the cancer started in your head and neck area.
+For example, it might have started in the tonsils.
+Your doctor will usually refer you to the head and neck team for treatment.

 You might have the chemotherapy drug cisplatin or carboplatin, alongside radiotherapy.
 This type of treatment is called chemoradiotherapy.

-You might have treatment with carboplatin and etoposide.
+You might have treatment with paclitaxel, carboplatin or etoposide.

 You usually have chemotherapy through a drip into your bloodstream.
 Or you might take some chemotherapy drugs as tablets.